lrli1/dsci510_spring2026_final_project/README.md

 Economic demographic data for states in the US,

 # Results
-West Virginia has the highest percentage of population who is depressed per month (over 20 days out of the month) California has the highest amount of violent crime Mississippi faces the highets poverty rates
+West Virginia has the highest percentage of population who is depressed per month (over 20 days out of the month).
+California has the highest amount of violent crime.
+Mississippi faces the highets poverty rates.
-Texas populations have the most people with no health insurance Nevada has the highest unemployment rate
+Texas populations have the most people with no health insurance.
+Nevada has the highest unemployment rate.

-Mental health and violent crime are not strongly positively correlated Mental health and poverty are moderately positively correlated Mental health and unemployment rate are slightly positively correlated Mental health and insurance rate are moderately positively correlated
+Mental health and violent crime are not strongly positively correlated.
+Mental health and poverty are moderately positively correlated.
+Mental health and unemployment rate are slightly positively correlated.
+Mental health and insurance rate are moderately positively correlated.

-Violent crime and poverty are not strongly correlated Violent crime and unemployment are not strongly correlated Violent crime and insurance rate are not strongly correlated
+Violent crime and poverty are not strongly correlated.
+Violent crime and unemployment are not strongly correlated.
+Violent crime and insurance rate are not strongly correlated.

 # Installation
-API keys are public and stored in the config.py file In order to run analysis, processing, loading, user MUST manually download data via instructions in Lara_Li_progres_report
+API keys are public and stored in the config.py file.
+In order to run analysis, processing, loading, user MUST manually download data via instructions in 'Lara_Li_progres_report'.

-numpy
-pandas (for data cleaning)
-matplotlib (for analysis)
+Libraries used: numpy, pandas (for data cleaning), matplotlib (for analysis)

 # Running analysis
 After manually importing data into 'data/' directory via instructions in 'Lara_Li_progress_report':